-Concerns regarding the protection of children or adults at risk may arise because:
+Concerns regarding the protection of young person or adults at risk may arise because:

-- A child or young person discloses that they are being or have been harmed. - There are suspicions or indicators that a child or adult at risk could be being harmed. - There are observable changes in the behaviour of a child or adult at risk that could relate to harm. - The behaviour of a member of staff towards a child or young person causes concern or there is a suspicion that a staff member or volunteer is harming a child or adult at risk. - The young person discloses abuse either to someone within Moving On, or elsewhere and staff are advised.
+- A young person or young person discloses that they are being or have been harmed. - There are suspicions or indicators that a young person or adult at risk could be being harmed. - There are observable changes in the behaviour of a young person or adult at risk that could relate to harm. - The behaviour of a member of staff towards a young person or young person causes concern or there is a suspicion that a staff member or volunteer is harming a young person or adult at risk.

+• The young person discloses abuse - either to someone within Moving On, or elsewhere and staff are advised.